 Centers for Disease Control and Prevention

 The media is flooded with information, some fact and some rumor, about Covid-19.
-Rather than go crazy trying to keep up and figure it all out, you can go straight to page (and to WHO, the World Health Organization) listed next.
-This is where the CDC promises to “provide updated information and guidance as it becomes available.”
+Hopefully, the CDC does as it promises: to “provide updated information and guidance as it becomes available.”
+[However, with Covid-19, time has shown that this has not proved true.]

 The CDC is one of the major operating components of the Department of Health and Human Services.